-It’s so ludicrous to me that people think “nice guys finish last” — especially with where we’re at and how far we’ve advanced in 2019.
+It breaks my heart to think that so many people believe “nice guys finish last” — especially with where we’re at and how far we’ve advanced in 2019.

 The reality is, kindness is the ultimate strength not just in business, but in life.
 Nice guys always win.